antleaf/doapr/webroot/content/repositories/socarxiv.md

 record_count: 'Full text : 8 177'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Disciplinary
-scientific_committees: 'Yes : SocArXiv is housed at the University of Maryland, and is directed by a steering committee of social scientists'
+scientific_committees: "Yes : SocArXiv is housed at the University of Maryland, and is directed by a steering committee of social scientists.\n\n"
 service_pricing: None
 short_name:
 status: open